obsidian-community/obsidian-hub/.github/scripts/tests/sample-existing-moc-2.md

 %% Hub MOCs: Don’t edit below  %%

-If you see this text in the approved file, then the test has FAILED as text inside the delimiters has not been replaced...
+If you see this text in the approved file, then the test has FAILED, as text inside the delimiters has not been replaced...

 %% Hub MOCs: Don’t edit above  %%